EU Blue card

 • Sweden

-• Have at least 5 years of experience in your field
+• You must have at least 5 years of work experience in your field

 EU Blue Card Requirements